aces/Loris/test/README.md

 ## Advanced Workflow

 #### View tests performing in realtime
-You can view the testing process as it happens in realtime with [Selenium Server](https://selenium.dev/downloads/) and using [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
+You can view the testing process as it happens with [Selenium Server](https://selenium.dev/downloads/) and using [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).

 Such as an example workflow: